Julia Somerville: Early life and education

 Somerville was born in Wells, Somerset, the granddaughter of Admiral of the Fleet Sir James Fownes Somerville (1882–1949) of Dinder House in Somerset.
-She was educated at Airthrie Preparatory School in Cheltenham and Headington School in Oxford, graduating (1969) from the University of Sussex (BA English Literature).
+Her father, John Arthur Fownes Somerville, was a naval officer who later rose to be deputy director of GCHQ.
+She was educated at Airthrie Preparatory School in Cheltenham and Headington School in Oxford, graduating from the University of Sussex with a Bachelor of Arts degree in English literature in 1969.